|Owner's Other EV||2013 Nissan LEAF|

 Another month and a half to do the lithium upgrade in summer, 2011.

 I retained all of the passenger volume and almost all of the original cargo volume.
 Rear cargo area floor is raised about 5 cm.
-Mild battery heating in foam insulated boxes, thermostat control, from shore power or accessory battery.
-Audible alarm while in reverse gear.
+50 Watts of battery heating in foam insulated boxes, thermostat control, from shore power or accessory battery (via 150W inverter).
+External beeper sounds in reverse gear.

-The finished car is relatively lightweight, due to the choices on motor and batteries, but expensive for the same reasons. <200 pounds heavier than original, still 800 lbs. below the GVWR.
-Aftermarket carbon fiber hood helps a little.
+The finished car is relatively lightweight, due to the choices on motor and batteries, but those choices raised the cost, too. <200 pounds heavier than original, still 800 lbs. below the GVWR.
+Aftermarket carbon fiber hood.

 Replaced right outside mirror with CMOS camera/LCD screen.
 Solar panels on dashboard help out the 12V battery during daytime driving (and parking).
 Nearly full belly pan.
 Dome light and all exterior lights (except headlights) now LEDs.